jcsato/sato_balance_mod/README.md

 - Lone Wolf now grants a +10% stat bonus at 2 tiles distance from allies (down from a +15% stat bonus at 3 tiles of distance)

 **Retinue:**
 - Instead of increasing your speed by 15% on all terrain, the Scout now reduces the speed penalty of "rough terrain" (forests, swamps, etc. and not snow or desert) by 15%.
 By way of example: in vanilla, the player moves 7.5% faster on swamps, 9.75% faster on forests, and 15% faster on plains with the Scout.
 With this change, they'd now move 15%, 15%, and 0% faster.
-Also, renames him to "the Guide".
+Also, he's been renamed to "the Guide" to better reflect his function.

 **Traits:**
 - Brute grants +35% damage on head hits (up from +15%)